2sungryul/yolo11_trt/README.md

 pub : publish a topic with image captured from video file(mp4)

-sub : inference node using image topic received from pub node
+sub : perform an inference using an image topic received from pub node

 engine inference time < about 8msec on RTX 4070 Ti super